 I recently wrote about the differences between Razor’s Ripstik Ripster vs their Caster Board.
 These boards are easy to ride, a ton of fun, and fortunately not expensive.
 It’s easier to do tricks and get going on the Ripster ,while the Caster takes a bit more practice but is more stable for long distances.

-There are a lot of great Razor scooters on the market that are affordable and well-built.
+There are a lot of great Razor scooters on the market that are affordable and well-built to get for your active boy.
 This is good because it gives you a lot of options but bad because it’s hard to know what to purchase.
 If your son is new to scooters, going with something like the Razor A3 is a good idea, as it has slightly larger wheels.
 For my oldest son, we recently bought the Razor Pro XX Scooter, as we wanted something with a bit better quality than Razor’s typical A series of kick scooters.

 If you’re looking for a good price on any of these scooters, I highly recommend you look around Christmas time when prices can be as much as $25 off for the more expensive scooters.